On this page

 }

-Fix 2: Use primitive values as dependencies instead of the whole object.
+If the values are dynamic, use primitives as dependencies instead of the whole object:

 javascript